AddMorePower/publishing-pipeline/Practical documentation/README.md

       quantities:
         important_information:
           type: int
-          description: The important information of our experiment
+          description: The important information of the experiment
       sub_sections:
         important_subsection:
           section: ImportantSubsection
           repeats: false
 ```
-Just like the JSON archive file, the YAML schema file should have `archive.yaml` as extension in the name of the file.
+> Note: Just like the JSON archive file, the YAML schema file should have `.archive.yaml` as extension in the name of the file.

 #### The JSON archive file
 The JSON file should be created using the same logic described in the section [above](#json-parsing).